What Is a Critical Control Point (CCP)? A Guide for Food Producers

 Share

 Imagine you are in-charge of food safety risks within a production facility.
-You just received notification of multiple cases of salmonella that stemmed back to raw chicken that was distributed from your warehouse.
-Now, people are highly sick with salmonella poisoning, your brand reputation took a massive hit, and you’ve lost a major contract.
+You recently found out that multiple cases of salmonella stem back to raw chicken distributed from your warehouse.
+This one outbreak caused customers to get sick, sunk your reputation and led to lost contracts overnight.

-How could this have been prevented?
-If your business implemented critical control points (CCPs) like temperature monitoring, you may have realized the chicken was not stored at an acceptable level due to a refrigerator malfunction.
-So, what exactly are CCPs?
+How could you have prevented this ?
+If your business implemented critical control points (CCPs) like temperature monitoring, you could catch the refrigerator malfunction that led to the chicken contamination.
+But what exactly are CCPs?
 And how can your food business implement them properly?
 Here’s everything you need to know.

 What Is a Critical Control Point?

-A critical control point (CCP) is a key component in food production focused on the prevention, elimination or reduction of significant food safety hazards.
-This process commonly requires stringent monitoring and integrating control measures that mitigate risk of any biological, chemical or physical hazards that could pose a threat to consumer health and brand reputation.
+A critical control point (CCP) is a key component in food production prevents, eliminates or reduces food safety hazards.
+This process requires monitoring to control biological, chemical and physical hazards that pose a threat to consumer health and brand reputation.

-CCP identification allows food manufacturers to strategically optimize their operations by pinpointing identified hazards and establishing targeted interventions.
+Identifying CCPs helps manufacturers target food safety risks and establish targeted interventions.
 Common examples of CCPs include checking temperature levels during cooking, monitoring storage conditions and implementing sanitation protocols.

-These preventive measures reduce the risk of potential hazards, promote a culture of continued improvement and innovation in food processing safety, and protect the company and customers by maintaining the highest food safety standards.
+These preventive measures reduce the risk of potential hazards and promote a culture of continued improvement and food processing safety.
+It also helps protect the company and customers by maintaining the highest food safety standards.

 Benefits of Identifying Critical Control Points